e-picas/bash-utils/CONTRIBUTING.md

 -   *BATS*, a test suite for Bash scripts: <http://github.com/sstephenson/bats>
 -   *ShellCheck*, a Bash scripting validator: <http://github.com/koalaman/shellcheck>

-Once you have installed them, your clone is ready ;)
+Once you have installed them, your clone is ready.

 You can *synchronize* your fork with current original repository by defining a remote to it and pulling new commits: